Fewer Americans attend church than ever before, polls find - NewsBreak

 Only 47% of Americans said they belonged to a church, synagogue or mosque in 2020.
 That number was 70% in 1999.

-The portion of Americans who say they do not identify with any religion whatsoever has grown from 8% in 1999 to just over 20% in the last three years, Gallup found.Trying to meet today’s tax deadline?
-An extension may be better than rushing a return
+The portion of Americans who say they do not identify with any religion whatsoever has grown from 8% in 1999 to just over 20% in the last three years, Gallup found.$8,000 in bikes stolen from locked Denver garage

 As you may have guessed, the newer the generation, the less they attend church or identify with a religion at all.
 Whereas nearly 60% of baby boomers attend church, that figure is only 36% for millennials.